Homemade Chicken Soup That Beats Canned Every Single Time

 Instructions

-6. Return the shredded chicken to the pot along with carrots and celery.
+7. Return the shredded chicken to the pot, season with remaining salt and pepper, and warm through before serving.

 Notes